 This will link the selected spreadsheet to your form so that any new responses will be added automatically.
 If you do this, the spreadsheet will have a new tab where these responses will be added.
 This means you don’t need to worry about your data overlapping with what you already have on the spreadsheet.

-All of the columns will correlate with what’s on the form except for the first one: the “Timestamp.”
+All of the columns will correlate between the Google Sheets and Google Forms except for the first one: the “Timestamp.”
 Whenever a new question is added to your Form, a new column is automatically created in the Sheet.

-Once you've linked your form to a spreadsheet, it's a good idea to test it out to make sure everything is working properly.
+Once you've linked your form to a spreadsheet, it's a good idea to test the Google Forms and Google Sheets link to make sure everything is working properly.
 To do this, fill out the form on your own by clicking on the ''Preview'' button at the top of the page.

 Once you've submitted a response, go to your spreadsheet and make sure that the response appears in the correct column.
 You can also check the timestamp to confirm that the response was added in real-time.